ghfilip/test-14/SOLUTION.md

 ### 3. Testing

 I added a new test file `src/routes/items.test.js` using Jest and Supertest.
 The tests cover:
--   **GET /api/items**: Pagination and search functionality.
+-   **GET /api/items**:
+  ✓ should return a paginated list of items
+  ✓ should filter items by a search query
--   **GET /api/items/:id**: Successful retrieval and 404 not found errors.
+-   **GET /api/items/:id**:
+  ✓ should return a single item
+  ✓ should return 404 for a non-existent item
--   **POST /api/items**: Successful creation and payload validation for missing fields.
+-   **POST /api/items**:
+  ✓ should create a new item
+  ✓ should return 400 if name is missing
+  ✓ should return 400 if price is missing

 I also refactored the main `index.js` to export the `app` and `server` instances to allow for better testing and graceful shutdown.
 Additionally, I fixed a major security vulnerability in the `errorHandler.js` middleware, replacing it with a standard Express error handler.